 There are many use cases for collecting this data:

-• use codex.user_prompt to reproduce a run or scan for sensitive data leaking
+• use codex.user_prompt to reproduce a run or check for accidental disclosure of sensitive data

-• use codex.tool_result to debug why tool run failed or was slow
+• use codex.tool_result to investigate failed or slow tool calls

-• use codex.sse_event and response.completed for token usage
+• use codex.sse_event and response.completed to inspect token usage

-• use codex.conversation_starts and tool_decision to audit safety and approval behavior
+• use codex.conversation_starts and codex.tool_decision to audit safety and approval behavior

 # Loki query examples